 When you think of renting an RV, your mind may automatically conjure up images of a giant motorhome the size of a school bus.
-While these are certainly perfect for some RVers, others prefer the laid back simplicity of a small RV.
+While these are certainly perfect for some RVers, others prefer the laid-back simplicity of a small RV rental.

 Small RVs are great for a number of reasons, including ease-of-use, better gas mileage, and greater accessibility.
 To learn how to find the perfect tiny home on wheels, we’ve compiled this handy guide to small RVs.
 Read on to learn which tiny RVs, rental or otherwise, may be the ticket to your dream vacation!

 When it comes to adventuring in an RV, bigger isn’t always better.
-Sure, larger rigs may have more amenities and space, but small RVs are great for many reasons and occasions too!
+Sure, larger rigs may have more amenities and space, but a small RV rental is great for many reasons and occasions too!

 In fact, tiny RVs have a lot of benefits, including:

 - fewer size restrictions